SnakeFist007/puzzle-of-personality/source/content/Type 1 - The Reformer.md

 	- may seem hypocritical, preach water but drink wine
 - appears more entitled and intrusive to other people's lives

-⟶ This version of One may resemble 8 or 4 due to their intensity, boldness, and deep emotional investment.
+⟶ This One may resemble an Eight or a Four due to their intensity, boldness, and deep emotional investment.

 ### Blind Spot